From magnificent Istanbul to the beaches of the Turquoise Coast, here are the top places to visit in Türkiye. Shutterstock

 5. Southeastern Anatolia

-Chilling out and getting back to nature is the order of the day on the remote Datça and Bozburun peninsulas in the south Aegean.
-In place of the boisterous nightlife of nearby Bodrum and Marmaris, you’ll find miles of dramatic rocky coastline, scenic rural villages, and small, quiet beach resorts and seaside towns.
+Türkiye faces two lovely coastlines, and on the shores of the Aegean, chilling out and getting back to nature is the order of the day.
+For a laid-back escape, head for the remote Datça and Bozburun peninsulas.
+In place of the boisterous nightlife of nearby Bodrum and Marmaris, you’ll find miles of dramatic rocky coastline, scenic villages and small, quiet beach resorts and seaside towns.

 7. Türkiye's far east